Toggle menu

 Request a weekly clinical waste collection e.g. for adult incontinence pants

-Although it is likely that household refuse bins will be heavier when collections move to fortnightly, experience elsewhere indicates that it is not a case of a doubling of the weight.
-This is a result of the increased diversion of material into recycling and composting schemes (including higher uptake of the weekly food waste collection service) as people are more inclined to prevent the refuse bin becoming too full.
+Although it was likely that household refuse bins would be heavier when collections moved to fortnightly, experience elsewhere indicated that it was not a case of the weight doubling.
+This was due to increased diversion of material into recycling and composting schemes, including higher uptake of the weekly food waste collection service, as people were more inclined to prevent the refuse bin from becoming too full.

-It is also noted that the National Waste Strategy has introduced a levy on packaging materials as a means of encouraging producers to reduce the quantity of packaging being used.
-As this takes effect, it is anticipated that this will reduce the amount of packaging and the volume demand in the residual waste bin.
+It was also noted that the National Waste Strategy had introduced a levy on packaging materials as a means of encouraging producers to reduce the quantity of packaging being used.
+As this took effect, it was anticipated that this would reduce the amount of packaging and the volume demand in the residual waste bin.

-I would struggle to put my bin out if it contained two weeks' worth of rubbish, what help is available?
+I struggle to put my bin out when it contains two weeks' worth of rubbish, what help is available?

 We offer assisted collections to anybody who, due to medical or other reasons, is unable to move their bin to the kerbside for collection.